CandelaOlha/red-square/README.md

 Even though it was not included in the original project, I decided to add a dark mode switch to give the user more control over the interface layout.

-Furthermore, I took advantage of Local Storage to save user color preferences so that the next time the page loads, the screen is displayed in the previously selected mode.
+Furthermore, I took advantage of local storage to save user color preferences so that the next time the page loads, the screen is displayed in the previously selected mode.

 ## Technologies